-Fishery resources in the project area are managed by the regional fishery management councils, the NEFMC, and by NMFS.
+Fishery resources in the project area are managed by the regional fishery management councils, the NEFMC, the Mid-Atlantic Fishery Management Council, and by NMFS.
 FMPs establish the spatial and temporal extent of areas closed to fisheries.

 This project does not propose a change in fishing effort in terms of locations fished or the introduction of novel gear type.
-During Phase I, for the Cape Cod-based groundfish gillnet fishery, seabird bycatch reduction strategies to be pilot tested would include modification of fishing practices and visual site deterrents.
+During Phase I, for the Cape Cod-based groundfish gillnet fishery, seabird bycatch reduction strategies to be pilot tested could include modification of fishing practices and visual site deterrents.
 For the Newfoundland cod and herring gillnet fishery, seabird bycatch reduction strategies could include soak time modifications or gear switching (e.g., switching from gillnets to longlines).
 These Phase I pilot trials would conduct voluntary comparative field-testing with commercial fishing vessels and gather efficacy data through on-board observations during the tests.
-Phase II would pilot test at least two additional seabird bycatch reduction strategies in either U.S. or Canadian PLL, trawl, or gillnet fisheries.
+Phase II would pilot test at least two additional seabird bycatch reduction strategies in either Northeast U.S. or Atlantic Canadian PLL, trawl, or gillnet fisheries, or scallop dredge or purse seine in Northeast U.S. fisheries.
 Bycatch reduction pilot studies would be conducted in waters where commercial fishing vessels would be permitted and already operating in the U.S. and Canada.
 Overall, the goal of this project is to improve existing fishing practices and gear usage to reduce bycatch and benefit seabirds, including northern gannets and great shearwaters.